Skip to content

 What is the minimum income requirement for most digital nomad visas?

-Minimum income thresholds differ widely, ranging from around 1,500 units per month in some countries to over 3,500 units per month in others, and some destinations tie the figure to a multiple of the local average wage.
+Minimum income thresholds differ widely — some countries require around 1,500 per month, others over 3,500 per month, in each case set in local-currency equivalent.
+Several destinations tie the figure to a multiple of the local average wage rather than a fixed number.
 These requirements exist to ensure applicants can support themselves without drawing on local resources.
 This calculator can help illustrate how income and costs line up against a given destination.

 Which countries offer the most affordable digital nomad visas?